atomist-blogs/sof-command/README.md

 [token]: https://github.com/settings/tokens (GitHub Personal Access Tokens)

 The Atomist API will only allows members of the GitHub team `atomist-automation` to authenticate and register a new client.
-If you followed the instructions above and have been invited to the [atomist-playground][play-gh] GitHub organization, you will have been added to this team in that organization.
-If you are trying to run these automations in your own Slack team and GitHub organization, you will have to create a team in your GitHub organization named `atomist-automation` and add the users who want to create and register automations to it.

 ## Starting up the automation-client